warmcat/libwebsockets/minimal-examples/http-server/README.md

 ---|---
-minimal-http-server-dynamic|Serves both static and dynamically generated http content minimal-http-server-form-get|Process a GET form minimal-http-server-form-post|Process a POST form (no file transfer) minimal-http-server-libuv|Same as minimal-http-server but libuv event loop minimal-http-server-multivhost|Same as minimal-http-server but three different vhosts
+minimal-http-server-dynamic|Serves both static and dynamically generated http content minimal-http-server-form-get|Process a GET form minimal-http-server-form-post-file|Process a multipart POST form with file transfer minimal-http-server-form-post|Process a POST form (no file transfer) minimal-http-server-libuv|Same as minimal-http-server but libuv event loop minimal-http-server-multivhost|Same as minimal-http-server but three different vhosts